EloWeld/mtg-pg-backup-ftp-image/README.md

 - `FTP_PATH`: The FTP server path where backups will be uploaded (required).
 - `CRON_SCHEDULE`: The cron schedule string (optional, defaults to "0 2 * * *" for daily at 2 AM).
 - `FTP_SSL`: Enable FTP SSL (optional, defaults to false).
+- `BACKUP_RETENTION_DAYS`: The number of days to keep backups on the FTP server (optional, defaults to 30).
+- `AUTO_DELETE_ENABLED`: Enable/disable auto deletion of old backups (optional, defaults to true).

 ## Usage
 You can use the Docker image available at Docker Hub: